spyctra/spyctra/docs/source/spyctra_man.rst

 spyctra
 ========================

 The methods below are designed to be terse.
-One common convention is that methods will accept a single value and then apply it to all spyctra within *self*, or can accept an iterable, with same length as *self.data*, with each value applied to the corresponding spyctra.
+One common convention is that methods will accept a single value and then apply it to all spyctra within *self*, or can accept an iterable, with length equal to *self.count*, with each value applied to the corresponding spyctra.

 .. py:function:: spyctra.__init__(self, path=None, **kwargs)

    Initialize the python object.

-   :param path: Optional path to saved spyctra.
+   :param path: Optional path to a previously saved spyctra.
    :type path: str or None
    :param data: List of ndarrays() containing the individual spyctra data.
    :type data: list[ndarray]